mohitpai/journey-optimizer.en/help/using/email/content-from-scratch.md

     ![](assets/email_designer_links.png)

-1. If needed, you can further personalize your email by clicking **[!UICONTROL Switch to code editor]** from the advanced menu.
+1. You can further personalize your email by clicking **[!UICONTROL Switch to code editor]** from the advanced menu.
 [Learn more about the code editor](code-content.md)

     ![](assets/email_designer_switch-to-code.png)